GurmukhSKharod/GurmukhSKharod/README.md

 👨‍💻 I'm a third year Software Systems student at Simon Fraser University, interested in full-stack software development.

-🌱 As such, I have found myself undertaking several technologies, such as various JavaScript frameworks, Android Development using Java, and API management.
+🌱 As such, I have found myself undertaking several technologies, such as various JavaScript frameworks, Android Development using Java, and API management with C++.
 I have completed several applications that implement technologies such as ReactJS, as well as database and API management strategies to create web servers and mobile applications.

 🌎 Now I would like to apply my passion for software development on large-scale projects, that will be able to provide a great experience for its users.